kata-ai/aksara-ui/README.md

 ---

-**Wicara** (previously kata-kit) is the React implementation of the Kata Design System (KDS).
-Developing apps according to KDS is now easy thanks to this library of modular, reusable components.
+**Wicara** (previously kata-kit) is an implementation of Aksara using the React framework.
+It is the true implementation of Aksara in raw code form, designed to communicate with users and bring delightful experiences.
+Wicara is the designation for Aksara React components.

 **Note: Wicara is still in beta.**